ekylibre/ekylibre/doc/guides/aggregator.md

 ## Sample

-These following codes compose the Rosetta Stone to unciffer the Aggregator XML.
+These following codes compose the Rosetta Stone to decipher the Aggregator XML.

 ### Aggregator XML